hannahdesmond/mastery-curriculum/chapter7/README.md

 Sending `split` to a string will cause the string to invoke some procedure that returns a new array of strings.
 Strings will use their text to build the new array.
 By default, they'll use a space – `" "` – as the split point.
 We call this split point a _delimiter_.

-We can provide a different delimeter to `split` to ask the string to build a different array:
+We can provide a different delimiter to `split` to ask the string to build a different array:

 ```eval-ruby
 string = "Hello World!"